 How to Smudge

-Light one end of your smudge, allowing it to catch fire and burn for several seconds.
-Once the flame extinguishes gently blow on the lit end to fan the embers; the smudge will begin to glow and smoke.
-Lay the smudge on a heat proof dish, such as an abalone shell, to catch the ashes as it burns.
+First, light one end of your smudge, allowing it to catch fire and burn for several seconds.
+Once the flame extinguishes, gently blow on the lit end to fan the embers; the smudge will begin to glow and smoke.
+Lay the smudge on a heatproof dish, such as an abalone shell, to catch the ashes as it burns.
 We should always respect the power of fire when using it in ritual.

 As the smoke rises into the air, picture your intention, whatever it may be.
 If you are clearing negative energy, picture its density and see it lifting away.
 Healing?
 Then imagine the smoke cleansing any illness or injury.
-Whatever it is – envision it floating away on the smoke.
-You can pray or chant if you feel so called.
+Whatever it is, envision it floating away on the smoke.
+You can pray or chant if you feel called.
 Use your hands or a smudge fan to guide the smoke over yourself and around your sacred space.
-In my native Greek culture, we begin facing east, then turn south, west, and north before finally turning east again.
+In my native Greek culture, we begin facing East, then turn South, West, and North before finally turning East again.
 After making this ceremonious circle, we douse the burning embers.
-I love honoring the cardinal directions in my smudge ceremony; it roots me to the Earth.
+I love honoring the cardinal directions in my smudge ceremony; it roots me into Mother Earth.

 Sacred Herbs for Smudging

 Listed below are some basic properties for various herbs I use at Sage Goddess and, of course, in my own rituals.
-These herbs have been used for centuries in the Far East, Middle East, Native North, and South American cultures.
+These herbs have been used for centuries all over the world.

 Allspice – for uplifting and increasing energy, and determination.